-Are you looking for an easy and fun spring craft to brighten up your windows?
-Our Rainbow Suncatcher craft is perfect for little ones!
-With just a few simple materials like tissue paper squares, black cardstock, and our free printable rainbow template, kids can create a beautiful rainbow that captures the sunlight and fills your home with colorful reflections.
+Are you looking for an easy rainbow craft for kids to brighten up your windows this spring?
+Our tissue paper Rainbow Suncatcher is perfect for preschoolers and elementary students!
+This simple classroom spring craft uses just a few materials like tissue paper squares, black cardstock, and our free printable rainbow template to create a beautiful rainbow window cling that captures the sunlight and fills your home with colorful reflections.

 Planning ahead?
-You may enjoy our Easter Suncatchers!
+You may enjoy our Flower Suncatchers and Easter Suncatchers!

 Rainbow Suncatcher Craft

-Rainbow suncatchers aren’t just a fun way to decorate for St. Patrick’s Day or spring—they’re also great for helping kids build essential fine motor skills.
-Cutting and arranging tissue paper helps strengthen small hands while allowing creativity to shine.
+Rainbow suncatchers aren’t just fun to make—they also help kids build essential fine motor skills.
+Cutting and arranging tissue paper strengthens small hands while giving kids plenty of room to be creative.

-We used traditional colors for our suncatchers, but I think it would be so pretty to make one with tertiary colors such as vermilion, amber, chartreuse, teal, indigo, and magenta.
-(Adding that to my to-do list!)
+We used traditional rainbow colors for our suncatchers, but this craft is easy to customize.
+It would be beautiful using tertiary colors like vermilion, amber, chartreuse, teal, indigo, and magenta.
+(Definitely adding that idea to my to-do list!)

 Decorating for St. Paddy’s Day?
 You may also like our Shamrock Suncatcher.